 Reason to Send Flowers

 The purpose of flowers at a funeral is to celebrate life.
-Whether the floral arrangement is formal or informal, it should provide comfort and help lift the mood of the family of the deceased and provide an element of comfort.
+Whether the floral arrangement is formal or informal, it should provide comfort and help lift the mood of the family of the deceased and show that you care.
 However, avoid anything too light or silly, such as balloons or stuffed animals on a stick in the arrangement.
 If possible, include a handwritten note.
 However, if you're not able to do that, you can have the florist do it for you.
 A few simple words of condolence are all you need.

 You will also want to take the faith and culture of the deceased into consideration before sending flowers.
 What may be appropriate for one culture may be inappropriate for another.
 If you aren’t sure, ask the closest family member you know.